COPRS/infrastructure/docs/user_manuals/how-to/Migrate ceph cluster.md

 ## 1. Backup sensitive data

-This procedure is complex, and it case of failure, you may lose all your data, so please backup any sensitive data beforehand. see [Databases backups.md]('./Databases backups.md')
+This procedure is complex, and it case of failure, you may lose all your data, so please backup any sensitive data beforehand.
+See [./Databases backups.md]('./Databases backups.md')

 ## 2. Create the rook_ceph node group